arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

-The `counter` is a global variable for the client Opta™. `Counter_rec`, on the other hand, is the Modbus variable storing information retrieved from the server Opta™.
+The `counter` is a global variable for the master Opta™. `Counter_rec`, on the other hand, is the Modbus variable storing information retrieved from the slave Opta™.
 This variable was defined during the 'Read Input Registers' Modbus function's configuration.

-The complete workspace interface for client Opta™ should resemble the following image once the main PLC code has been successfully compiled and downloaded to the client Opta™:
+The complete workspace interface for master Opta™ should resemble the following image once the main PLC code has been successfully compiled and downloaded to the master Opta™:

 ![Arduino PLC IDE - Opta™ Master Main Code](assets/opta_plcide_client_mainCode.svg)